MalcolmSlaney/QuickSIN_Benchmark/README.md

 ## Abstract
-We propose a standardized test to evaluate modern DNN-based speech recognition system.
+We propose a standardized test to evaluate how modern speech recognition system perform in noise.
-The QuickSIN test measures human speech in noise abilities, which are impacted by a number of factors including peripheral sensitivities, neural issues such as synaptopathy, and any number of cognitive issues.
+The QuickSIN test measures the ability of humans to recognize speech in noise.
+In real life these abilities are impacted by a number of factors including peripheral sensitivities, neural issues such as synaptopathy, and any number of cognitive issues.
 The QuickSIN test scores human subjects from normal, to mildly, moderately,